Temple University police officer fatally shot in the line of duty

 PHILADELPHIA -- A Temple University police officer was shot and killed in the line of duty.

-Philadelphia Police tell our news partner WPVI the officer was shot in the head around 7 p.m.
+Police said the officer was shot around 7 p.m.
 Saturday while trying to apprehend a suspect in a robbery of a convenience store.

 The shooting happened near 18th Street and Montgomery Avenue.